FactomProject/factom-docs/cli/includes/_factom cli.md

 EntryHeight: 10000

 ```
+Get the current heights of various blocks in factomd

 Optional output flags will display only specific information used for scripting
 **-D** display only the DirectoryBlock height